webtiming/timingsrc/doc/api_sequencer.md

 #### .addCue(key, interval)
 - param: {string} [key] unique key identifying an Interval.
-- param: {Interval} [interval] defining the validity of the associated key.
+- param: {Interval} [interval] defines when the associated key is active.
 - returns : {undefined}

 Associate a unique key with an Interval. addCue() will replace any previous association for given key.
 Since Intervals are immutable objects, modification of a cue must be be done by generating a new Interval and replacing the association using .addCue() with the same key.